RaphEnio/Rasomware-as-a-Masquerade/README.md

 # 'Rasomware as a Masquerade (RaaM)'
 This repository aims to collect reports on malware that was masqueraded as ransomware.
 For example, a malware that drops a ransom note even though it does not encrypt data, but destroys it.
+The following table is based on research contributing to my master's thesis.
+The full thesis is available to download [here](http://essay.utwente.nl/93500/).

 Let me know if you have any suggestions on changes or/and additions!